US official says Mideast mediators are preparing for implementation of cease-fire deal in advance

 Both sides agreed in principle to the plan Biden announced on May 31.
 But Hamas has proposed amendments, and Israel has suggested clarifications, leading each side to accuse the other of trying to tank a deal.

-The U.S. official said Friday that the latest proposal is the same as Biden's with some clarifications based on ongoing talks.
-The official added that the way it’s structured poses no risk to Israel’s security but enhances it.
+The U.S. official said the latest proposal is the same as Biden's with some clarifications based on ongoing talks.
+The way it’s structured poses no risk to Israel’s security but enhances it, the official added.

 Hamas has rejected Israel’s demands, which include a lasting military presence along the border with Egypt and a line bisecting Gaza where it would search Palestinians returning to their homes to root out militants.